GenesisEducationKyiv/software-engineering-school-5-0-OleksandrBazhyn/docs/adr/0002-technology-stack.md

 ## Decision
 The following technology stack has been selected for the Weather API App:

-1. **Backend Framework**:
+1. **Backend Framework & Language**:
-   - **Express.js**: Chosen for its minimalistic and flexible nature, allowing for quick development of RESTful APIs.
-It has a large ecosystem of middleware and is widely adopted in the Node.js community.
+   - **Express.js + TypeScript**: Chosen for its minimalistic and flexible nature, allowing for quick development of RESTful APIs.
+TypeScript adds static typing, improves maintainability, and reduces runtime errors.
+Express has a large ecosystem of middleware and is widely adopted in the Node.js community.

 2. **Database**:
    - **PostgreSQL**: Selected for its robustness and strong community support.
 It is well-suited for handling relational data, which is essential for managing user subscriptions and weather data.